Skip to main content

 Components of Fitness

-Flexibility – The ability to elongate muscles and move joints through a normal range of motion.
+Flexibility – The ability to move joints through a full range of motion.

 Cardiovascular Endurance – The ability to elevate the heart rate and maintain that elevated heart rate for extended periods of time.